dlandry8/Romulator/README.md

 # Romulator
-Software code for a ROM emulator
+Software code for a ROM emulator, as well as group report and hardware schematics.